txt.lurk.org

 forms of software production have led us to believe that the digital

-even crucial for us, as, like discussed earlier, we are often helping other
+This is even crucial for us, as, like discussed earlier, we are

-surprise, soliciting donations has worked so far, and we have been using
+donations has worked so far, and we have been using the majority of

-the majority of donations to compensate for sysadmin and moderation labour
+donations to compensate for sysadmin and moderation labour of the

 are used primarily to pay people, rather than cloud companies.</p>